 Learn how to become Merida from Pixar’s Brave with archery lessons at the Fort Wilderness Resort.

-Learn the basics of getting your bow set up properly, safety protocols, and lots of target practice.
+In this experience, you’ll learn the basics of getting your bow set up properly, safety protocols, and have lots of time for target practice.

 Lessons run for 75 minutes and are available for guests 7 and older.